Galerie Poche

 Photograph: Kees Hummel

 At JAM* architecten, art is not only a passion, it is an obvious extension of our architectural vision.
 Just as architecture shapes spaces, art gives them a soul.
 Driven by the desire to support creation and offer a space for expression to artists, we have chosen to dedicate part of our premises to artistic emergence.
-A place where the imagination takes shape, where structures and materials dialogue, where each work converses with its environment to tell a story.
+A place where the imagination takes shape, where structures and materials dialogue, where each work of art converses with its environment to tell a story.

-1. Space as a vector of meaning.
+1. Space as a carrier of meaning

-2. The dialogue between matter and emptiness.
+2. The dialogue between matter and emptiness

-3. The layers of time and transformation.
+3. The layers of time and transformation

-4. Movement and perspective.
+4. Movement and perspective

 Inspired by these principles, Galerie Poche positions itself as an intermediary space, a threshold where art infiltrates architecture, where works emerge from the depths of the walls and invite us to rethink our perception of space.
 To inaugurate this adventure, we are pleased to present our first exhibition — a subtle dialogue between weaving and photography.